JuliaParallel/Dagger.jl/docs/src/task-spawning.md

 ## Changing the thread occupancy

 One of the supported [`Sch.ThunkOptions`](@ref) is the `occupancy` keyword.
+This keyword can be used to communicate that a task is not expected to fully saturate a CPU core (e.g. due to being IO-bound).
 The basic usage looks like this:

 ```julia